Kolkata Derby: History

 On 25 February 2023, Mohun Bagan made the record of winning back to back eight consecutive derbies— one in the Durand Cup, one in the I-League and six in the ISL (From 19 January 2020).

+The derby of 2025–26 Indian Super League on 17 May 2026 became the most consequential derby in the history of the first tier league due to the direct title implications it carried in the season.
+The match ended in a 1—1 draw with both goals scored within the last five minutes.